standardnotes/docs/docs/listed/styles.md

 ## How to stylize your Listed blog with custom CSS

+1. Go to the [settings](./settings.md) for your Listed blog, scroll down to **Appearance**, click **Enable custom CSS**, and click **Save changes**.
-1. Create a new note in Standard Notes and call it `theme.css` (name can be anything).
+2. Create a new note in Standard Notes and call it `listed-theme.css` (the name can be anything).
+3. Copy the following metadata structure and CSS, then paste it into your note.
-2. Use the metadata structure below, overriding any of the variables with your desired color values.
+4. Change any of the variables with your desired color values.
-3. Publish the note to your blog (the note won't actually appear in your blog, but the style changes will apply immediately).
+5. [Publish the note to your blog.](./publish.md) The note will be published as a private note, so it won't appear on your blog, but the custyle changes will apply immediately.

 ```css
 ---